daschwanden/docs/install-guide/nind.md

 Connect to the Code OSS IDE by pointing your browser to [http://localhost:8080](http://localhost:8080).
 Then open a Terminal window, create and change into the ```/nephio-installation``` directory to execute the [Sandbox installation commands](sandbox.md#provisioning-your-management-cluster).

-### Option 2 - Automated Installation with Dockerfile instructions
+### Option 2 - Automated installation with Dockerfile instructions

 #### Build the NinD environment Docker image and then run it
 We build the Docker image from to the [Dockerfile](./nind/Dockerfile) in the nind directory.